jqk6/30-Days-Of-cpp/Day 02/Readme.md

 ### Topic - Variables Scope and Data Types
 Variables can be of different types.
 Primarily we have these variable types in C++:
 - int
-- Float
+- float
-- Char
+- char
-- Double
+- double
-- Boolean
+- boolean

 #### Syntax for declaring variables in C++
 >Data_type Variable_name = Value;